Continuing Education Activity

 - Outline the treatment options available for patellar tendon rupture.

 - Summarize how an optimally functioning interprofessional team would coordinate care to enhance outcomes for patients with patellar tendon rupture.

 A patellar tendon rupture involves a complete tear of the tendon that runs from the patella's inferior pole to the tibial tubercle.
 It is typically seen in males in their third or fourth decade of life.
 It tends to result from an overall weakened tendon placed under high tensile forces.
 These tendon ruptures are best classified into acute versus chronic tears, depending on the time from rupture.
 This type of injury requires prompt diagnosis and surgical repair as the patellar tendon is a part of the extensor mechanism.
 The extensor mechanism of the knee is crucial to the function of the lower extremity, including ambulation.
-It is solely responsible for extending and straightening the knee as well as resisting knee flexion – a crucial aspect of standing with a flexed knee and, therefore, ambulation.
+It is solely responsible for extending and straightening the knee and resisting knee flexion – a crucial aspect of standing with a flexed knee and, therefore, ambulation.
 Without a properly functioning knee extensor mechanism, the patient is severely limited functionally.
-Surgical intervention depends on timing and location of the rupture.
-Acute ruptures are amenable to primary repair whereas chronic ruptures often require tendon reconstruction.
+Surgical intervention depends on the timing and location of the rupture.
+Acute ruptures are amenable to primary repair, whereas chronic ruptures often require tendon reconstruction.

 The knee extensor mechanism is composed of the quadriceps muscle, quadriceps tendon, medial and lateral patellar retinaculum, patella, patellar tendon, and tibial tubercle.

 The quadriceps muscle is composed of four separate muscles with different origins but a common insertion point on the patella through the quadriceps tendon.